gravitational/teleport/docs/5.0/application-access.md

   "username": "benarent"
 }
 ```
-**TODO Add info about claims etc.

-Teleport will

-`Teleport-Jwt-Assertion`
+The JWT will be sent with the header: `Teleport-Jwt-Assertion`

 **Example Teleport JWT Assertion**
 ```json